psyfb2/Chatbot/README.md

 # Chatbot
 Conversation AI chatbot.
-Implementation with seq2seq architecture using Neural Networks in Python.
+Implementation with seq2seq architecture using keras in Python.